nptruong01/Banking-system-ver2/README.md

 # Banking Transaction Management System Version 2

-Welcome to the **Banking Transaction Management System** Version 2!
-This application is designed to provide a comprehensive solution for managing various banking transactions through an intuitive Java Swing-based graphical user interface.
+## Introduction
+The Banking Transaction Management System Version 2 is a Java Swing application designed to streamline and manage various banking operations.
+This system provides a user-friendly interface for customers and employees to perform essential banking tasks securely and efficiently.

 ## Functionality

 ### Customer Information Management

-#### Add
+#### Add, Delete, and Update
-When a customer visits the bank, they provide their information using a designated form.
-An employee then inputs the customer's personal details into the system, including full name, ID number, gender, address, and more.
+Customers interact with the bank by providing their information through a designated form.
+Bank employees use this information to manage customer data, including full name, ID number, gender, address, and more.

-#### Delete
-Customers who no longer require banking services can request their information to be deleted.
-After confirming their account ownership, an employee will proceed to remove their details.

-#### Update
-Customers needing to modify their personal information can request updates.
-Following account ownership verification, an employee will update the customer's information accordingly.

 ### Employee Account Management

-As the system is introduced, an all-access account (Admin) is provided to system administrators.
-This account enables the creation of sub-accounts tailored to specific tasks.

-#### Add
-When a new employee is hired, the system administrator generates an account, including personal information and login credentials.

-#### Delete
-Upon an employee's departure from the bank, the system administrator deletes their account.

-#### Update
+#### Account Administration
-For password resets or personal information updates, the system administrator handles the necessary changes.

-Employees operate based on their account permissions assigned by the system administrator.
-They log in to perform tasks such as customer information management, deposits, transfers, withdrawals, and balance inquiries.

-### Deposit

-When customers wish to deposit funds, they visit the bank and request a deposit.
-Employees authenticate them using their ID and personal information.
-The system checks for account locks and then processes the deposit, updating the account balance.
+Administrators have access to a master account (Admin) which allows them to create sub-accounts with specific permissions.
+These sub-accounts are tailored for various tasks within the system.

-### Withdrawal
+### Transaction Handling

-Customers visiting the bank for withdrawals provide ID and personal information for authentication.
-The system checks account locks and sufficient funds (withdrawal amount < account balance) before processing the withdrawal.

-### Money Transfer
+#### Deposit, Withdrawal, and Money Transfer

-To transfer funds, customers provide ID, personal information, and recipient account number for authentication.
-Account locks and sufficient funds (transfer amount < account balance) are verified before processing the transfer.
+Customers can deposit, withdraw, and transfer funds by interacting with bank employees.
+Transactions are securely processed with appropriate authentication and fund checks.

-### Check Balance
+### Account Inquiries

-Customers seeking account balances provide ID and personal information for authentication.
-Employees then display the account's current balance.

-### Transaction History
+#### Check Balance and Transaction History

-Customers requesting transaction histories (deposits, withdrawals, transfers) authenticate with their ID and personal information.
-Employees provide transaction history statements in print for customers to review.
+Customers can easily check their account balance and view transaction histories by providing necessary authentication.
+This allows for transparent and accurate account monitoring.

 ## Screenshots